One Fateful Day in Metropolis in the year 2009...

 “Not my style,” Batman said arrogantly, while feeling insulted at the same time.

 “Suit yourself,” Luthor shrugged.
 “I’m planning to live through this...”

 Superman fought Darkseid on top of a giant pile of rubble.
-Together they exchanged all the blows they had.
-But Superman deep down knew what Darkseid proclaimed earlier was true.
-He was a lot more powerful than last time.
-It cost Superman every ounce of strength just to stay in the fight.
-Reaching back for another blow, Superman lunged forward only to find his punch falling into the big hand of Darkseid who clenched on it.
-He struggled and tried to free his hand but Darkseid was too quick.
+Together, they exchanged all the blows they had among each other.
+But Superman deep down knew that what Darkseid proclaimed earlier was true.
+He was a lot more powerful than the last time.
+It cost Superman every ounce of strength just to stay in this fight.
+Reaching back for another blow, Superman lunged forward only to find his punch falling into the big hand of Darkseid, who clenched on it tightly.
+The Kryptonian struggled and tried to free his hand, but Darkseid was too quick for him.

 Darkseid head butted the Kryptonian, knocking Superman off his feet and onto the ground.
 Superman groaned slightly as he saw Darkseid calmly stepping forward.
 That head butt had almost knocked him unconscious.
-He struggled but could barely keep his eyes open as his triumphant enemy stood over his almost paralyzed body.
+He struggled, but he could barely keep his eyes open as a triumphant Darkseid stood over his paralyzed body.

+“Flee,” Darkseid warned as he turned around and shot Omega Beams out of his eyes.
 The Omega Beams came out faster than Batman had anticipated.
-For a half-second he had almost thought it was too late to react.
+For a half-second, he had almost thought it was too late to react.
 But it was only for a half-second.
-Not minding the situation around him, Batman did a backward handspring that would've made Nightwing proud.
+Not minding the situation around him, Batman did a backward handspring that would’ve made Nightwing proud.
 He immediately fell down into a lower level of rubble.
 If only Dick could see him now.
 Batman knew the Omega Beams would follow their target relentlessly until it was destroyed.
 It was time to put that theory to the test.

 “I’m getting too old for this…” Batman thought to himself as his world went black.